Skip to main content

 If the instance comes up failed instead of running, read its logs.
 An entrypoint that exits, a missing binary, or a service that never listens on default_port are the usual causes. exec cannot help until the container is running.

 Your endpoint must serve the two OpenAI-compatible routes Hermes uses: GET /v1/models (to resolve the model id) and POST /v1/chat/completions (the turn).
-The example folder includes a ~40-line llm-proxy/ that implements exactly these and forwards to OpenRouter with your key — a minimal pattern to deploy and adapt.
+Anything that speaks them works: a provider directly, or a small proxy of your own that forwards to one with your key.
 Write the config over exec or the instance terminal; it lives on the persistent volume, so it survives restarts.
 Then send a message and the agent runs on your model.
+Want this as a finished app rather than a config file?
+Use your own model is a forkable kit that does exactly this per agent: your key behind a proxy, a revocable token per instance, and per-agent spend caps.

 Want chat to work out of the box on Agent37’s managed model instead?
-Build FROM ghcr.io/agent37-platform/hermes:<tag> (tags on GHCR) — the full image wires the managed model — and pass a budget on create.
+Build FROM ghcr.io/agent37-platform/hermes:<tag> (tags on GHCR), which wires the managed model, and pass a budget on create.

 Keep it current

 Your image freezes its base; rebuilding is how it picks up platform updates.
 Each template revision is an immutable snapshot, so a new build takes effect only after the template changes: re-run the cloud build under the same name, or publish a new registry tag and PATCH image_ref.
 Every successful build and every changed image_ref increments the template’s automatic revision; a re-build counts even when its digest matches the previous image.
 PATCHing the same image_ref string deliberately reuses the existing snapshot and revision.
 Existing instances keep their installed template_revision.
 Update each instance to recreate it from the template’s current revision.
-A skill already seeded into an instance’s ~/.hermes/skills is not overwritten on update — only fresh instances get a changed skill.
+Anything on the persistent volume (~/.hermes/skills, ~/.hermes/config.yaml, the agent’s files) survives that update untouched, so a changed skill needs the same exec write again, not a rebuild.

 Troubleshooting